richarvey/s3redirect/README.md

 A complete rewrite of a cli tool to become a fully fledge serverless and databaseless application that allows users to create a tiny URL by creating "Web Site Redirects" using Amazon S3, Lambda and Cloudfront.
 It now supports SafeBrowsing to stop users uploading malicious URL's

 You can use the service hosted on https://s3r.io for free or host your own.
-Please consider donating to the project to help support me planting trees for climate change!
+The objects created have 0 bytes and use metadata only to create the redirect.
+This means your S3 costs are VERY low.

 ### **Requirements**